 Electric outlets should be maintained at a one to one ratio in relation to the number of electric units plugged into the outlet at any time to prevent additional concerns for fire safety.
 Students are required to use heavy-duty extension cords, or adapters approved by Underwriters Laboratories.
 Extension cords can be used for just one appliance at a time.
-Students must always maintain a one plug per one receptacle ratio.
-Please consult with your Assistant Director if you have questions about the use of any other appliance or equipment.
+Students must maintain a one plug per one receptacle ratio at all times.
+Please consult your Area Manager if you have questions about the use of any other appliance or equipment.